threecreepio/snes-smashtv/README.txt

 Then in the root folder of the project, write:
 `make`

-And you should get an 'entry.sfc' file that will start the japanese release of Smash TV!
+And you should get an sfc file that will start the japanese release of Smash TV!